iranzo/iranzo.github.io/content/blog/2022/2022-04-23-unsupported-upgrade-for-rhel-based-distributions-without-reinstallation/index.en.md

 	User root
 ```

-or alternatively on the commandline:
+or alternatively on the command line:

 ```sh
 ssh -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa root@192.168.2.8